owenlly/Indirector_Artifact/Sec4_Intel_Defense/4_2_IBP/README.md

 Indirect branch misprediction rate: 100.00%
 ```

+We test if the indirect branch can access the previous allocated IBP entries after triggering the defense.

-On Raptor Cove, IBRS and STIBP do not flush the IBP, while IBPB flushes the IBP.
+On Raptor Cove, IBRS and STIBP do not flush the IBP (0% misprediction), while IBPB flushes the IBP (100% misprediction).

 ```
 sudo ./run.sh defense=IBPB